 And when it comes time to choosing your personal property coverage, take an inventory of what you own to figure out how much your stuff is worth.

 If you’re not sure how much homeowners insurance coverage you really need, check out this guide.

-You’ll need to get Extra Coverage to insure your camera, camera equipment, jewelry, bikes, musical instruments, or fine art.
+You’ll want to get Extra Coverage to properly insure expensive items like camera, jewelry, bikes, musical instruments, or fine art.
 FYI, Extra Coverage is also referred to as ‘scheduling personal property’ or ‘scheduling personal property coverage’.

 There are a few things that can lower the cost of your homeowners insurance premium.
 For example, if you have a burglar alarm system, smoke detectors, fire extinguishers, sprinklers, deadbolts, wind protection, water or temperature alerts, or a central station reporting alarm, these can all help lower the price of your policy.

 Another method to lower your cost is to increase your deductible, or decrease your coverages.
 But it’s important to have an adequate amount of coverage, so you won’t ever have to pay out-of-pocket if the absolute worst happens to your home or stuff.

 An insurance deductible is an amount you choose that will be subtracted from any future claims payouts.
 If you select a low deductible your premium might go up, and vice versa.

 If disaster strikes, how will your insurance company handle your claim?
 When comparing quotes, make sure you dig into each company’s claims process.

 This is where it gets interesting.
 Traditionally, if you had home insurance coverage and you needed to make an insurance claim, you’d have to get in contact with your insurance company, listen to hold music for about 20 minutes, and answer a whole host of questions.
 Then your insurance company might try hard to find reasons to deny your claim.
 After all, that money could have gone straight into their pockets.